rwilson504/Blogger/power-automate-get-error-from-try-scope/power-automate-get-error-from-try-scope.md

 ![2021-06-22_13-59-51](https://user-images.githubusercontent.com/7444929/122977991-02143080-d364-11eb-8326-7cd42369dd68.png)

 If you would like to return additional information from the Failed result test the flow in a way which will force it to fail then look at the flow run history.
-Expand the
+Expand the Catch block and click on the Filter Result for Failed action.
+You can see the body of what is returned in the result and utilize any of that additional information in generating your error message.

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IFJldHVybiBFcnJvciBpbi